IBM-Hackathon/cognitive-apis/docs/getting-started.md

 ![Register Application](./images/Screenshot_DevPortal_RegisterApp.png?raw=true)

 In the upcoming screen the Developer Portal shows your Client-Key and Client-Secret.
-Take a note of both keys - The Client Secret will only be shown once to you.
+Take a note of both keys - The Client Secret which is displayed in the green box in the top will only be shown once to you.
 You'll need the keys later when requesting the API.

 ![Client Key & Client Secret](./images/Screenshot_DevPortal_Secrets.png?raw=true)